Matthew-Reidy/API-practice/README.md

-# API-practice
+# finance api application
-practicing using API with JSON data in python
+practicing using yfinance API with JSON data in python